Chubb Limited (NYSE:CB) EVP Juan Luis Ortega Sells 1,508 Shares

-Chubb Limited (NYSE:CB – Get Free Report) EVP Juan Luis Ortega sold 1,508 shares of Chubb stock in a transaction dated Wednesday, November 8th.
+Chubb Limited (NYSE:CB – Get Free Report) EVP Juan Luis Ortega sold 1,508 shares of the business’s stock in a transaction on Wednesday, November 8th.
 The stock was sold at an average price of $218.63, for a total value of $329,694.04.
 Following the sale, the executive vice president now owns 49,940 shares of the company’s stock, valued at approximately $10,918,382.20.
-The transaction was disclosed in a document filed with the SEC, which is available at this link.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.

-A number of institutional investors have recently made changes to their positions in the company.
-Fairfield Bush & CO. bought a new position in Chubb during the 1st quarter worth $195,000.
-Roundview Capital LLC grew its stake in Chubb by 2.6% during the 1st quarter.
-Roundview Capital LLC now owns 4,165 shares of the financial services provider’s stock worth $891,000 after buying an additional 106 shares during the last quarter.
-Sequoia Financial Advisors LLC grew its stake in Chubb by 59.8% during the 1st quarter.
-Sequoia Financial Advisors LLC now owns 3,029 shares of the financial services provider’s stock worth $648,000 after buying an additional 1,134 shares during the last quarter.
-Brighton Jones LLC boosted its position in Chubb by 18.7% during the 1st quarter.
-Brighton Jones LLC now owns 1,287 shares of the financial services provider’s stock worth $276,000 after acquiring an additional 203 shares during the period.
-Finally, Baird Financial Group Inc. boosted its position in Chubb by 22.0% during the 1st quarter.
-Baird Financial Group Inc. now owns 154,794 shares of the financial services provider’s stock worth $33,110,000 after acquiring an additional 27,926 shares during the period.
-86.30% of the stock is currently owned by institutional investors.
+Several large investors have recently bought and sold shares of CB.
+One Capital Management LLC bought a new position in Chubb during the 1st quarter worth $237,000.
+Cornerstone Wealth Management LLC increased its stake in Chubb by 8.8% during the 2nd quarter.
+Cornerstone Wealth Management LLC now owns 2,598 shares of the financial services provider’s stock worth $500,000 after acquiring an additional 210 shares during the period.
+Comprehensive Financial Consultants Institutional Inc. increased its stake in Chubb by 4.4% during the 2nd quarter.
+Comprehensive Financial Consultants Institutional Inc. now owns 13,501 shares of the financial services provider’s stock worth $2,588,000 after acquiring an additional 564 shares during the period.
+FORVIS Wealth Advisors LLC boosted its holdings in shares of Chubb by 4.4% in the 1st quarter.
+FORVIS Wealth Advisors LLC now owns 2,668 shares of the financial services provider’s stock valued at $518,000 after purchasing an additional 113 shares in the last quarter.
+Finally, Nelson Van Denburg & Campbell Wealth Management Group LLC boosted its holdings in shares of Chubb by 22.1% in the 2nd quarter.
+Nelson Van Denburg & Campbell Wealth Management Group LLC now owns 4,423 shares of the financial services provider’s stock valued at $852,000 after purchasing an additional 800 shares in the last quarter.
+86.30% of the stock is owned by institutional investors and hedge funds.

 Chubb Limited provides insurance and reinsurance products worldwide.
 The company's North America Commercial P&C Insurance segment offers commercial property, casualty, workers' compensation, package policies, risk management, financial lines, marine, construction, environmental, medical, cyber risk, surety, and excess casualty; and group accident and health insurance to large, middle market, and small commercial businesses.